-I’m an assistant professor in the department of economic sciences at Universidad Nacional de Colombia, Bogotá, and a lecturer in the economics department at Universidad de los Andes.
-I’m particularly interested in the history and methodology of macroeconometric modeling, in the history of recent economics, and in the effects of gender representations in the production of economic knowledge.
-After obtaining my Ph.D. at La Sorbonne in March 2017 under the supervision of Annie L. Cot and after spending almost two years at the HOPE Center at Duke, I did a postdoc at the economics department of Uniandes under the supervision of Andrés Álvarez and Jimena Hurtado.
+I’m an assistant professor in the department of economics at Universidad Nacional de Colombia, Bogotá.
+I’m particularly interested in the history and methodology of macroeconometric modeling, in the history of recent economics, and in the effects that gender representations have in the production of economic knowledge.
 I teach courses in the history of economics, political economy, and gender and economics at UNAL and Uniandes.

 About the randomized header images: These are pictures that Emilie and I have taken in the last years (in a very amateur way).
 Most pictures were taken in Colombia.
 The city is downtown Bogotá, viewed from the the historic distric of La Candelaria.
 There are also several pictures from Chingaza National Park, which is a special "páramo" eco-system with its beautiful "frailejones."
 The picture with the cows is the "Cocora Valley," and the other very green mountains are El Sisga, close to Bogotá.
 The pictures with the pines are from Colorado, as is also the rocky one, of course.
 The desert is the beautiful and surprising Atacama Desert in Chile.